 “A Very Furry Christmas” at Sesame Place

 Experience a one-of-a-kind family-friendly celebration with everyone’s favorite Sesame Street friends.
 A Very Furry Christmas features three Christmas shows, the illuminated Neighborhood Street Party Christmas Parade, dry rides, a special Christmas menu, holiday shopping, and Santa’s Furry Workshop.
 The park is decorated with more than 300 Christmas trees, including a huge celebratory tree decorated Sesame Street style.
 Click here for more information.

 On Christmas Day, the National Museum of American Jewish History invites families to fill in the blank during Being [ ] at Christmas.
 The event invites families from every background to join in its annual day of family fun with music, games, children’s activities and more.

 Date: December 28-29

 Join the staff of the African American Museum in Philadelphia for a week-long Kwanzaa celebration!

-Bring your whole family out for the daily candle lighting ceremony and introduction to Kwanzaa symbols and principles.
+Bring your whole family out for the daily candle lighting ceremony and introduction to Kwanzaa symbols and principles at the African American Museum in Philadelphia.
 You’ll also find live traditional music, dance, drumming, storytelling, historical re-enactments, face painting, balloon art, and a Kwanzaa craft and game workshop.

 New Year’s Eve Fireworks at Penn’s Landing